Simulation Model Calibration with Dynamic Stratification and Adaptive Sampling: EXPERIMENTAL RESULTS

 Next, we compare the robustness of the proposed methods with a Box-Wilson Central Composite Design (CCD).
 A CCD provides enough information to estimate the main effects and interactions with significantly fewer designs than a full-factorial design~\citep{hill1966review}.
 We test the proposed methods' sensitivity by varying the algorithm's three most critical hyperparameters, $\theta_0, \Delta_0,$ and $\lambda_0$.
 Considering $\theta_0 = 0.1, \Delta_0 = 0.08$, and $\lambda_0 = 80$ as the baseline case, the robustness is analyzed by fixing two parameters and perturbing the third between two relatively extreme values.
 We consider the following parameter values for the analysis: $\theta_0 = \{0.02, 0.2\}$, $\Delta_0 = \{0.04, 0.16\}$, and $\lambda_0 = \{40, 80\}$.
+Detailed hyperparameter tuning is beyond the scope of this paper; the ranges selected are reasonable for each parameter in the context of this problem and the objective of this sensitivity analysis study is to examine whether the performance of the proposed algorithms would significantly vary for different starting conditions.
 Figure~\ref{fig:JoS_SA} depicts the error bars of each solver's terminal objective function values obtained from 20 macro-replications, considering various designs.
 In summary, efficient dynamic stratification diminishes the reliance of TR algorithms on hyperparameters, enhancing their robustness.

 Figure~\ref{fig:JoS_SA_theta} investigates the influence of initial solution $\theta_0$ on the performance of the solvers.
 With a favorable starting point, $\theta_0 = 0.02$ (where we speculate that the objective function is at a steep region), the performance across all cases is about the same.
 This observation aligns with expectations, as the proximity of the starting point to the true optimum allows the algorithms to reach the optimal solution with minimal exploration.
 Conversely, for $\theta_0 = 0.2$, where the starting point is considerably far from the true optimum and at a more flat region, \textit{NS} exhibits significantly worse performance than using dynamic strata, highlighting that changing strata effectively can lead to robust exploration and, thus, better performance.